Huaqiu-Electronics/kicad-nextpcb-plugin/README.md

-# HQ NextPCB Active Manufacturing
+# NextPCB

 ### Get PCB quotations within KiCad and order with a single click

-HQ NextPCB's Active manufacturing plugin will help you:
+NextPCB plugin will help you:

 - Extract key manufacturing parameters from your design
 - Get real-time quotations from NextPCB within KiCad
 - Generate Gerber files and upload them to NextPCB along with your personal board settings

-Once the upload is complete, you can use the HQDFM Gerber Viewer to double check your manufacturing files, adjust board parameters then add it to your NextPCB cart directly.
+Once the upload is complete, you can use the HQ DFM Gerber Viewer to double check your manufacturing files, adjust board parameters then add it to your NextPCB cart directly.
 ![NextPCB Plugin](https://github.com/SYSUeric66/kicad-amf-plugin/blob/8318782634b7f8237bd4a650c37e4031e876e3a0/docs/amf.gif)

 ## Features